Artezio/ART-BPMS-REPORTING/readme.md

 #### Usage

 * Usage in **Maven** projects:
-  * Clone this repository and navigate to `reporting` subdirectory
+  * Clone this repository and navigate into its directory
   * Run `mvn clean install`
   * Add the following dependency to your application pom.xml:
       ```